uwadonemmanuel/MEDICAL-CHATBOT-RAG/FULL_DOCUMENTATION.md

   5. After creating, run the Jenkins pipeline again
 - **Note:** The task definition and service must be created manually first (one-time setup).
 After that, Jenkins can automatically update them with new images.

+**Jenkins pipeline warning: "Service does not exist in cluster":**
+- **Cause:** The ECS service hasn't been created yet, or the service name in Jenkinsfile doesn't match your actual service name
+- **Solution:**
+  1. Go to AWS Console → ECS → Clusters → Your cluster (`medical-chatbot-rag-cluster`)
+  2. Click on the cluster name
+  3. Go to the **"Services"** tab
+  4. Check if a service already exists - if it does, note the exact service name
+  5. If no service exists, click **"Create"** button and follow Step 4 in the documentation above
+  6. **Important:** Update the Jenkinsfile with your actual service name if it's different from `medical-chatbot-rag-task-service-qq0useo9`
+  7. After creating/verifying the service, run the Jenkins pipeline again
+- **Note:** The task definition was updated successfully, but the service needs to exist and match the name in Jenkinsfile to deploy.

+**Site cannot be reached (http://<ip>:5000):**
+- **Possible causes and solutions:**
+  1. **Security group not allowing inbound traffic:**
+     - Go to EC2 Console → Security Groups
+     - Find the security group attached to your Fargate task
+     - Add inbound rule: Type `Custom TCP`, Port `5000`, Source `0.0.0.0/0` (or your IP for security)
+     - Save the rule
+  2. **Task is not running:**
+     - Go to ECS → Clusters → Your cluster → Tasks tab
+     - Check if there are any running tasks
+     - If no tasks, check the service status and events
+     - Look for errors in CloudWatch Logs
+  3. **Public IP changed:**
+     - Fargate tasks get new IPs when restarted
+     - Get the current public IP from: ECS → Clusters → Tasks → Click on task → Network section
+  4. **Application not listening on port 5000:**
+     - Check CloudWatch Logs for application errors
+     - Verify the Flask app is configured to listen on `0.0.0.0:5000` (not `127.0.0.1:5000`)
+  5. **Service not created yet:**
+     - If you see "Service does not exist" in Jenkins, create the service first (see above)
+  6. **Check task health:**
+     - Go to ECS → Clusters → Your cluster → Services → Your service
+     - Check if tasks are in "Running" state and "Healthy"
+     - If unhealthy, check CloudWatch Logs for errors

 #### Cost Optimization Tips

 1. **Use appropriate task size:**